 Shared three times more than any other visual content on social media (Hubspot, 2018), infographics are powerful in answering questions and delivering branded expertise for those that enjoy more visual experiences.
 Think about pictures merged with the main message of your website or a blog, the artfully woven together images with words are infographics.

 Infographics are visually appealing, quick and easy to scan through, and are great pieces of SEO.
 Infographics provide your content marketing the opportunity to include facts and statistics.
 People can get bored reading line after line of statistics, infographics are the modern amenity to your content marketing strategy.
 With the limitation of words you can include in infographics, it makes sense that what you do include will naturally have SEO words within.
 The design of infographics welcomes SEO, the nature of it does not make keywords stick out like a badly put together collage.

 If you’re keen on educating consumers, infographics provide a refreshing look for content.
 Measuring the value of infographics is found in a customer’s average time spent on the page, social sharing, and how it inspires a customer to take action by following, commenting, or finding your website.

-A lot can be said for content marketing.
+A lot can be said for content marketing, learn more with Sponsoredlinx Australia.
 The great depth of content marketing ensures that there is a strategy that aligns with any businesses’ goals.
 Content marketing is right for your business.
 It is more than sparking leads, but shapes a well-rounded business with customers that are loyal and who’s name is one that is known to be a thought leader.
 The more you diversify your content marketing, the increased likelihood of generating new prospects through search.
 In 2020, customers want to know who you are as a brand and content marketing is just the way to achieve it.